Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 #### Cons

-As with other no-code AI agent builders, one potential downside of Lindy is that it may not offer the same extent of flexibility and customization as we might see in platforms with more extensive scope for adding our own code.
+As with other no-code AI agent builders, one potential downside of Lindy is that it may not offer the same extent of flexibility and customization as we might see in options with more extensive scope for adding our own code.

 So, we may wish to look elsewhere if this is a firm requirement.